 Cabo de la Vela is a paradise for kitesurfers and windsurfers.
 It’s always windy, and the sea is as flat as a lake.

 There are a few kitesurfing schools in Cabo de la Vela.
-You can take classes – Package of hours – and you can get the accommodation for free.
+You can take classes – Package of hours – and you can get the accommodation for free (or at least a discount).

 It’s also possible to rent the equipment: Around 80 000 COP/ 1 hour.